GOWTHAMSESETTY/linux-admin-automation/README.md

 # Linux Admin Automation (Debian)

-A mini project for freshers to demonstrate Linux system administration skills:
+A hands-on project designed for beginners and freshers to practice and demonstrate essential Linux system administration skills, including:

 - Bulk user creation from CSV
 - Secure random passwords (forced change on first login)